 - Choose a pay as you drive option if you don’t drive much or are an extremely safe driver.

-- Increase your deductible to reduce your premium but make sure you can afford it if you had to pay up.
+- Increase your deductible to reduce your premium, but make sure you can afford it if you have to pay up.

 - Add security features such as a car alarm or immobilizer.